I Know What I Like (In Your Wardrobe): Release and reception

-Released by Charisma in the UK in February 1974, "I Know What I Like" was the band's only pop hit of their early years, at a time when progressive rock bands largely avoided the singles market.
-The song was played on Top of the Pops.
-Its success would not be topped until And Then There Were Three album's "Follow You Follow Me", some four years later in 1978.
+Released by Charisma in the UK in February 1974, "I Know What I Like" was the band's only pop hit of their early years.
+At a time when progressive rock bands largely avoided the singles market, Genesis were openly fond of the pop song format, and even wrote two songs ("Happy the Man" and the unreleased "Wooden Mask") specifically with the intent of being non-album singles.

-The B-side was the non-album track "Twilight Alehouse", recorded during the sessions for Foxtrot (1972) but left off the album due to lack of room.
+The B-side was the non-album track "Twilight Alehouse", also credited to the whole band.
 Its lyrics portray a lonely man who finds solace in the local tavern.
-The song had been in Genesis' live set since 1970 but was not recorded in the studio until 1972 during the Foxtrot sessions, and its initial release was held until this point.
-"Twilight Alehouse" was later released as part of Genesis Archive 1967–75.
+The song had been in Genesis' live set since 1970, but was not recorded in the studio until 1972 during the Foxtrot sessions, and it was left off Foxtrot because the band members felt it did not hold up to their newer material.
+"Twilight Alehouse" was later released on Genesis Archive 1967–75, now accurately credited to Banks-Gabriel-Phillips-Rutherford (Phillips being Anthony Phillips, Genesis's original guitarist).

 Live performance

+The song was performed live during the Selling England by the Pound Tour between 1973 and 1974, Peter Gabriel put a helmet and two leaves of wheat in his mouth while pretending to use a lawnmower at the beginning and end of the song.
+Gabriel used to tell stories at the beginning of songs, and he spoke about a man who sees everyone wasting time on insignificant things, while he entertains himself while mowing the grass.
+A recording of the song during a concert at the Rainbow Theatre in London can be heard on the Genesis Archive 1967–75 compilation album.

 Later live versions of this song (such as the one on Seconds Out) feature an extended instrumental section which includes snippets of various other Genesis songs – such as "Visions of Angels", "Blood on the Rooftops", "Dancing with the Moonlit Knight" and "Stagnation" – and songs by other artists, such as "Don't Let Me Be Misunderstood".
 In the version on "The Way We Walk", snippets include "Follow You Follow Me", "That's All", "Illegal Alien" and "Your Own Special Way".
-Phil Collins performed a dance during these instrumentals, using a tambourine in a tight, rhythmic fashion against his hands, elbows, knees, feet, buttocks and head; this can seen in the Genesis: In Concert film from 1977, as well as the live DVDs The Way We Walk – Live in Concert (1992) and When in Rome 2007.
+Phil Collins performed a dance during these instrumentals, using a tambourine in a tight, rhythmic fashion against his hands, elbows, knees, feet, buttocks and head; this can be seen in the Genesis: In Concert film from 1977, as well as the live DVDs The Way We Walk – Live in Concert (1992) and When in Rome 2007.
 In his memoir Not Dead Yet, Collins describes the dance as "a cross between morris dancing and John Cleese's The Ministry of Silly Walks".

 For The Way We Walk and Turn It On Again tours, this song was played as part of a medley of old Genesis songs, and starting with the A Trick of the Tail tour in 1976 was often performed with excerpts of "Stagnation", from the album Trespass (1970).
 During the Turn It On Again tour shows, images from the band's history cycled by in the background.